 Katrine Kunst; Ravi Vatrapu; Abid Hussain / Electronic Word of Behavior : Conceptual Framework and Research Design for Analyzing the Effect of Increased Digital Observability of Consumer Behaviors in a Movie Streaming Context.
 In: Internetworked World: Revised Selected Papers of the 15th Workshop on e-Business, WeB 2016. . ed. /Ming Fan; Jukka Heikkilä; Hongxiu Li; Michael J. Shaw; Han Zhang.
 Cham : Springer 2017, p.
 95-103 (Lecture Notes in Business Information Processing, Vol. 296)

 Katrine Kunst / Electronic Word of Behavior : The Mediating Role of Social Media in Disclosing Otherwise Non-observable Product-related Behavior.
 Paper presented at The 44th EMAC Annual Conference 2015, 2015

 Katrine Kunst; Ravi Vatrapu / Towards a Theory of Socially Shared Consumption : Literature Review, Taxonomy, and Research Agenda.
 In: ECIS 2014 Proceedings. ed. /Michel Avital; Jan Marco Leimeister; Ulrike Schultze.
 Atlanta, GA : Association for Information Systems.
-AIS Electronic Library (AISeL) 2014 (Proceedings / European Conference on Information Systems (ECIS))
+AIS Electronic Library (AISeL) 2014 (Proceedings of the European Conference on Information Systems)